nsatsia/telco-gitops-mgmt/mgmt.telco.shift.zone/docs/quay/05-configure-user.md

 ---

-Once the account is created, login and create 2 "public" repositories names "ocp4811" and "ocpmetal4811" as illustrated below.
+Once the account is created, login and create 2 "public" repositories names "ocp4817" and "ocpmetal4817" as illustrated below.

+**ADJUST** numbering to reflect the release you will mirror

 ---